-A constant background count of sturdy but marginally lethal human diseases, tremendously old, crowds out newer, more deadly but equally susceptible organisms.
+A constant background count of sturdy but marginally lethal human diseases, tremendously old, crowds out newer, more deadly but just as susceptible organisms.
 Without this old crowd of microscopic competitors, the worst newcomers might kill off humanity in a few weeks of mass plague.
 Everywhere on Earth, that is, except in military laboratories.
 There, such organisms are pampered pets grown in nutrient-rich but otherwise sterile environments and taught deadly new tricks.
-See Levels One and Two, above.
+See Levels One and Two above.

 It’s inter-Kingdom sex!
 The outcome of this sexual intercourse (it can’t be called anything else, even though this concept is taboo according to current science dogma) is a new entity stronger than the sum of its original parts.

 Take that, you devil-take-the-hindmost Darwinians.
 Deny it as much as you please!

 The disease relationship that humanity maintains with Earth teeters between Levels Two and Three.
 We graduated from Level One to Level Two by learning the usefulness of weapons and tools.
 Transition to Level Three would mark a significant boost in the complexity of our civilization beyond mere weapon technology.